Two shot dead on front porch in Eden, third in critical condition as sheriff seeks gunman

 EDEN — When investigators stepped onto the front porch of a residence here late Sunday night, they found two people dead and a third wounded by gunshots.

+The homicides mark the second multiple shooting in the past eight weeks in Rockingham County.
+In late May, a gunman shot and killed two motorcyclists in Reidsville and wounded a third.
+The county has tallied five homicides since Jan.
+1, according to the sheriff's office.

+And nationwide, gun violence and violent crime have increased sharply this year, experts say.

-Anyone with information about the crimes should call 911 or call the Rockingham County Sheriff's Office at 336-634-3232.
+Anyone with information about the crimes should call 911 and report to local law enforcement immediately or call the Rockingham County Sheriff's Office at 336-634-3232.
 To leave an anonymous tip, call the Rockingham County Crime Stoppers Hotline at 336-349-9683.

 Contact Susie C. Spear at sspear@rockinghamnow.com, (336) 349-4331, ext.
 6140 and follow @SpearSusie_RCN on Twitter.